wanlinyang1111/LeetCode-Practice/arrays-hashing/Easy/2656-maximum-sum-with-k-elements/notes.md

 ### 1. Incorrect Variable Usage
 - **Error**: Using `tem += score` instead of `score += tem`.
 - **Reason**: This can lead to incorrect calculations of the total score.
-- **How to Avoid**: Always double-check variable names and ensure you're updating the correct variable in your calculations.
+- **How to Avoid**: Always double-check variable names and ensure you're updating the correct variable in your calculations

 ### 2. Indentation Issues
 - **Error**: Not maintaining consistent indentation within the function definition.